[tdwg] TDWG mid-year message

 significant class of data we do not handle today is information on the

-and new ways to navigate biodiversity data, would become feasible if we
+new ways to navigate biodiversity data, would become feasible if we could

-could organise what is known in the literature of predator-prey,
+organise what is known in the literature of predator-prey, host-parasite,

-host-parasite, pollinator-plant and other relationships.
-I would really
+pollinator-plant and other relationships.
+I would really like to explore

-like to explore text mining or other approaches as routes to developing
+text mining or other approaches as routes to developing significant

-made a call for those who would be interested in collaborating on
+a call for those who would be interested in collaborating on developing a

-developing a Java implementation of TAPIR.
-Unfortunately I failed to do
+Java implementation of TAPIR.
+Unfortunately I failed to do anything about

-anything about this in all the business of moving out to Australia.
-I
+this in all the business of moving out to Australia.
+I do however still

 Very best wishes,

 Donald Hobern, Director, Atlas of Living Australia